qosf/qosf.org/qosf.org/fosdem-2020.md

       icon: home
 ---

-## FOSDEM&#39;20 Quantum Computing

-**The world's first mini-conference for quantum software engineers**
+## The world's first conference for quantum software engineers

 ---

-Open source software for quantum computing is growing at an rate faster than ever and it becomes increasingly difficult to stay on top of the newest developments.
+Open source software for quantum computing is growing faster than ever and it becomes increasingly difficult to stay on top of the newest developments.
 The inaugural quantum track at FOSDEM aims to bring together quantum software engineers from academia & industry as well as traditional open source developers in order to provide a space to share new developments, features and libraries for quantum computing applications.
 Think of it as PyCon for quantum computing!

 The main themes of the event are: